Maintaining your CPD is simple - follow the five steps to perfect CPD:

 The next step is to create a plan of action to achieve these goals.
 IFST myCPD system categorizes learning into different activities.
-Please find further guidance and examples of different learning activities here.
-You can also search for learning activities more specific to your register in this section.
+Please find further guidance and examples of different Chartered Scientist learning activities here.

 Now that you've planned your CPD, it's time to get out there and start developing!

 It requires time management skills and motivation to get out there and attend some activities.
 This offers valuable returns, as it keeps you connected to the wider food science community and improves networking skills.
 As educational psychologists say, you learn more by networking than attending a course.

 Please remember to reflect while 'on the go' it is easy to remember the key light bulb moments which often result in improvements and changes to the current practises.

 You've attended activities and events, now it's time to show for all the CPD you've done.

 Now it is time to monitor and record your progress against your plan, including recording items that you may not have planned for such as training, learning and experience which nevertheless have contributed to your professional development.
 Having said that CPD is all about quality of the learning rather than quantity of the activities performed.
 CPD-recording should not be input focused (list of date and actions) but output focus (what are the benefits of learning).

 IFST CPD categories all the learning and development for the 5 different learning activities.
 Be mindful that if you consider activity being CPD but it is actually part of your normal working day (routine) in most instances it doesn’t qualify as development (CPD).

 Reflection is a most important part of the CPD reporting since it makes you think of the value of your work for yourself, your colleagues, clients, company and the wider community.
 If reflection is missing planning, doing, recording the activities stays separate and CPD becomes less beneficial and meaningful as a tool.